 Believe me, this is the funniest part of the whole process and also a critical step.
 Not necessary because of the things you want to spread into your video message, but mainly for the quality of your movie.

-A digital camera offer you the possibility to shoot couple of good minutes.
-Even their main purpose is to take pictures, with today’s highly competitive digital cameras, you can shoot a video presentation at a very good quality for arround 10-20 minutes.
+A digital camera offers you the possibility to shoot a couple of good minutes.
+Even their main purpose is to take pictures, with today’s highly competitive digital cameras, you can shoot a video presentation at a very good quality for around 10-20 minutes.
 Their great advantage is the price — a good digital camera is around $200.
 A digital camera is also portable, so it’s easy to carry.
 So a digital camera may be a useful solution if you want lots of stills and only a brief video for your site.

 The biggest disadvantage of camcorders is their price.
 A medium camcorder starts from $500, a semi-professional one is up to $1,000.

 My recommendation: if you want to shoot videos in under 20 minutes, you can invest in a digital camera.
 But if you want long movies, a camcorder is the best option.

 If you want to buy one of these cameras, I suggest visiting and search through BestBuy.com, Target.com.
 For best prices, you can take a look on Amazon.